hchiam/learning-godot/README.md

     - d = play
     - s = stop
     - s double-tap = start
+  - cmd + shift + d = toggle collapse/expand side panels
+  - option + o = toggle collapse/expand Output panel
+  - option + d = toggle collapse/expand Debugger panel
 - you can mix scripting languages as needed (e.g. use C# only to implement complex algorithms with better performance)
 - to add an image as a texture to a Sprite2D: Inspector > Texture > click to show dropdown > Load...
 - to add a script to a node: Scene > right-click > Attach Script...
 - to connect a signal:
-  - through the editor: select a node > Node panel > double-click a signal for that node > select a node that has a script (a receiver method will be auto-named) > Connect
+  - through the editor: select a node in the left-side panel that's within the currently-displayed scene tree > Node panel on the right > double-click a signal for that node > select a node that has a script (a receiver method will be auto-named) > Connect
+    - (if you want a different node from the node that's sending a signal, you need both displayed in the left-side scene tree)
+    - (but if you want to send a signal to a parent, i.e. parent instantiates the node that emits a signal, you should [connect the signal with code](https://docs.godotengine.org/en/stable/getting_started/step_by_step/signals.html#connecting-a-signal-via-code))
+      - make mob fire signal as usual: `signal caught` and `func _on_area_2d_area_entered(area): caught.emit()`
+      - make node that instantiates mobs listen to that mob instance's emitted signal: `var mob = mob_scene.instantiate(); mob.connect("caught", Callable(self, "_on_mob_caught")); func _on_mob_caught(): # update score`
     - the **_listener_**/target node will have the callback written in its script
     - ```gd
       func _on_button_pressed(): # you'll see a "->]" icon on the left side of this func